teddynted/website-content/content/blog/working-with-aws-lambda-and-lambda-layers.md

 ```
 This example will generate scaffolding for a service with AWS as a provider and nodejs as runtime.
 The scaffolding will be generated in the current working directory.

-Post running the command your files should look like what's on the below image:
+Post running the command your files should look like what's on the image below:

 ![alt text](https://nextjs-portfolio.s3.amazonaws.com/aws-lambda-layers.jpg "AWS Lambda Layers")

-Open **handler.js**, overwrite existing content and paste the following code:
+Open **handler.js**, overwrite existing code and paste the following:

 ```javascript
 'use strict';